Can You Use A Blue Tarp For RV Storage?

 While you can buy dedicated RV-specific storage covers, some RVers simply use those large blue tarps you can find at most big box home goods stores.
 But are those blue tarps really a good idea to use with your RV?

-You might consider as a compromise using a dedicated RV cover, and only placing a blue tarp over the top portion of the RV cover to keep water from dripping down from the roof.
+You might consider a compromise using a dedicated RV cover, and only placing a tarp over the top portion of the RV cover to keep water from dripping down from the roof.

-It seems that combining both an RV specific cover and a blue tarp is the way to go.
-You get the benefits of a soft fabric and good ventilation from the RV cover, while retaining the waterproof integrity of a blue tarp.
+It seems that combining both an RV specific cover and a tarp is the way to go.
+You get the benefits of a soft fabric and good ventilation from the RV cover while retaining the waterproof integrity of a blue tarp.